PublicSoftTools

 Choosing Good Words

 The word list makes or breaks a puzzle.
-A few guidelines:
+A few guidelines that consistently produce a good one:

-These two settings decide how hard the puzzle feels.
+These two settings decide how hard the finished puzzle feels, and they interact.

 DifficultyWord directionsBest for